sdtemple/flare-hapibd-beagle-pipelie/README.md

 ## Citation

+It takes time to make these pipelines.
+I am a early career researcher and appreciate credit. (smiley facy) Please:
+- At time of publication, check this repo to see if we have a paper introducing the pipeline.
-If we publish this pipeline somewhere, I will point out the paper.
+    - (If we publish this pipeline somewhere, I will point out the paper.)

-For now, please acknowledge me in publication (smiley face)
+- Acknowledge me in publication.

+You should be citing (see `get-software.sh`):
+- `beagle`
+- `flare`

 ## Development